Disagree and commitment

 This is a tough topic for me to answer because I don't consider myself good at this, but I'll answer the best I can.
 It's a big topic to unpack, with multiple angles and a mix of facts and feelings.
 I can break this down into 6 parts.

-Gathered all information to be well-informed, and knowledgeable about the subject to have a meaningful and constructive conversation.
+Gathered all the information to be well-informed, and knowledgeable about the subject to have a meaningful and constructive conversation.
 Listen to understand, not to reply, which will make it easier to find a solution that works for everyone.
 Ask open-ended questions to encourage the other party to reveal their needs and desires.
 A good understanding means that you can compare A vs B, where you fully understand the data and context.

 2. How Important is this issue?